Due to an explosion of information, it sometimes takes longer to sift and find pertinent data than it does to read it!

 The top fitness advice I have for senior citizens is to incorporate aquatic fitness class in their weekly schedule 2 to 3 times a week.
 I have taught aquatic fitness class and senior citizens enjoy this form of exercise because it is a low impact workout that anyone can do.
 Aquatic fitness classes are a great total body workout that hits every muscle group and also provides plenty of cardio to help burn calories.
 Due to the workout being in the water it is the ideal situation for any senior citizen who may experience arthritis, tendinitis, or any other injury.
 Senior citizens can do this form of exercise which is self paced without worry about getting injured.

 My number two fitness advice for senior citizens are to make sure they stretch on a daily basis.
 Senior citizens can chose to go to yoga, a stretch class or just stretch on their own.
-Doing little things like stretching all your muscle groups on a daily basis can help prevent prevent injury, reduce joint pain, and can help with flexibility to name a few.
+Doing little things like stretching all your muscle groups on a daily basis can help prevent injury, reduce joint pain, and can help with flexibility to name a few.

-My last fitness advice for senior citizens are to walk daily for at least 20 to 30 minutes a day.
+My last fitness advice for senior citizens is to walk daily for at least 20 to 30 minutes a day.
 Walking is not only a great way for you to get cardio in but also helps with blood circulation and joint mobility which is important.
-You can switch your walking routine up by some days walking around the neighbourhood, the park, the track or treadmill to name a few.
+You can switch your walking routine up by some days walking around the neighborhood, the park, the track or treadmill to name a few.

 Lisa Reed, M.S., CSCS, USAW – lisareedfitness.com